Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Metered service

 **Explanation:**
-"On-demand self-service" is incorrect.
+On-demand self-service is incorrect.
 This refers to the ability to request resources, not the elasticity concept itself.
-"Virtualization" is partially related but does not directly address dynamic resource scaling.
+Virtualization is partially related but does not directly address dynamic resource scaling.
-"Rapid elasticity" is correct.
+Rapid elasticity is correct.
 Rapid elasticity allows cloud resources to be scaled up or down dynamically to meet demand without physical hardware changes.
-"Metered service" is incorrect; it relates to billing, not dynamic resource scaling.
+Metered service is incorrect; it relates to billing, not dynamic resource scaling.

 ---